 January to March are often quieter months for venues and suppliers which means potentially more availability.
-A winter wedding might just be your ticket to getting that sought after supplier that you really really want.
-These months can also potentially be more economical in terms of wedding dresses, if you get savvy.
-There are often more sample dresses available from previous seasons and if you did want a last minute dress – you may not have to wait the obligatory 6 months or so.
+A winter wedding might just be your ticket to getting that sought-after supplier.
+These months can also potentially be more economical in terms of wedding dresses if you get savvy.
+There are often more sample dresses available from previous seasons and if you did want a last-minute dress - you may not have to wait the obligatory 6 months or so.

 Winter Wedding Weather

 It goes without saying that you'll need a wet weather contingency.
 You might want to consider snow/ice contingencies too.
 Especially if your venue is somewhat rural.
 But aside from that, plan with the good old British weather in mind and embrace it.
 A big misconception about winter weddings is that you can't have a marquee or a tipi wedding in the colder months.
 We're here to tell you that you absolutely can.
 From fire pits to the most magical lighting, you can have an insanely gorgeous and cosy warm winter wedding in a tent.
 Don't believe us?
 Then check out this previous article on how to have a winter wedding in a marquee.

 For late November or December weddings, often your venue will have some Christmas decorations up already, so this can sometimes enhance your own theme.
 They may already have a festive tree or some beautiful garlands floating about.
 It's a good idea to ask them what their seasonal decor plans are and you could take inspiration from this for your own.

 Top Tip from Holly: I showed my floristry plans to my venue and they asked my florist to do their Christmas decorations as a result - this meant as an added bonus it all tied in!